 Me?
 I luv ’em!
 Their major pros outweigh any minor cons.
 Without page builders, WordPress would’ve been relegated to the ranks of Joomla, Drupal, and countless other CMS and blogging relics from the past.

-Please note: although this review has various affiliate/referral-links – know you can trust my words.
-When I compare your options, I pick the best solution – not the one that pays the highest commissions.
-My opinion is never for sale.
-You’ll realize that when reading the review:)
+Although this review has affiliate-links, know you can trust my words.
+When I compare options, I pick the best solution – not the one that pays the highest commissions.
+My opinion is never for sale – evident when reading my reviews – I say what I feel:)

 I write these reviews for you – to help you find the simplest and most effective tools for your website – to help you spread your wings online.
 You can show your appreciation and help support my future work by purchasing via those links.
 Thank you – much love and appreciation!